hashbangcode/vlad-docs/usage/project_structure.md

 ### Cons
 - Vlad settings are not stored in a Git repo.
 - 2 separate repos could be viewed as an unwanted complexity if you want your whole project _including Vlad_ to neatly exist in one ultra portable repo.
-- In order to run any Vagrant commands that pertain to the box you need to be within the `vlad` directory.
+- Vagrant commands need to be run from within the `vlad` directory.

 ----